 Treatment with corticosteroids, sometimes with cytotoxic immunosuppressants (mainly cyclophosphamide), was often effective in the short term but did not prevent relapses and complications (eg, chronic hepatitis, cirrhosis) due to persistence of the hepatitis B virus; immunosuppressive therapy in patients with hepatitis B facilitates viral replication, which can lead to active viral hepatitis and liver failure.

-Patients with hepatitis C who develop PAN are treated for hepatitis C and for the vasculitis if necessary.
+Patients with hepatitis who develop PAN are treated for both the hepatitis and the vasculitis if necessary.

 Polyarteritis nodosa is a rare systemic vasculitis affecting medium-sized arteries.